 - The person vouching signs a statement/form that they know the person and that the person resides at the address indicated on the statement; and

 - Both voters meet the eligibility requirements to vote..

 A voter who has relied on vouching to validate their identity and address cannot vouch for someone else.

 Special Ballot Application

-Special ballots are ballots that are cast by mail.
-Special (Mail in) ballot applications will become available for individuals who cannot vote in person.
+Special ballots are ballots that are cast by mail for those who wish to vote remotely or cannot vote in person.
 Electors must submit an application for a special ballot.

 Contributions to a campaign cannot be made until the individual has filed their nomination papers and is an official candidate.
 Candidates must issue a receipt for each contribution they receive.